Liskerrett Nursery and Pre-School

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

 Liskerrett Nursery and Pre-school is a non-profit making organisation offering professional childcare to families from both the local area and further afield.
 We currently have spaces for children aged 12 months to 5 years from 8:00 am until 18:00 pm Monday to Friday.
-The Nursery and Pre-school is open from 8:00 am until 18:00 pm.
-We run a holiday club for children up to 7 year 11 months.
+The Nursery and Pre-school is open from 8:45 am until 15:00 pm, with later sessions available if required.
+We run a holiday club during some school holidays for children up to 7 year 11 months.

 We offer a small, dedicated staff team with many years experience who provide excellent Key Person care and promote your children's learning and development throughout the Early Years Foundation Stage (EYFS).
 One member of staff holds level 3 Forest school qualification.
 We offer flexibility when sessions are booked in advance, and you will only pay for the hours you book i.e. if you book 9-3 you will pay for 9-3 (6 hours) and not be expected to pay for a full day 9-5 for example.

 We have sole use of a FANTASTIC outdoor area in which we are able to provide forest school style activities, large construction equipment, role play and space for practising bike riding and spatial awareness.

 Where to go